Nice, on the Côte d’Azur in France, is one of our all-time favourite cycling destinations.

 - Fabulous location at the entrance to the old town.

-- Tip: we were advised that guests can either keep their bike in their room.
-Alternatively the hotel can store a maximum of two bikes at reception.
+- Tip: we were advised that guests can either keep their bike in their room, or have a maximum of two bikes stored at reception.

 Hyatt Regency